p2panda/handbook/website/docs/tutorials/tauri.md

 ### Multiple nodes / replication

 During development it's really useful to be able to start many nodes and observe local discovery and replication of data.
 We built this into the p2panda Tauri boilerplate for you.
-To launch multiple app instances simple simple run the following commands:
+To launch multiple app instances simply run the following commands:

 ```bash
 # Start a dev server for the client code which will be shared across app instances.